Regular Languages in the Sliding Window Model: Randomized sliding window algorithms

 \subsection{Space tetrachotomy}

 A {\em randomized sliding window algorithm} for a language $L$ and window size $n$ is a randomized streaming algorithm for $\SW_n(L)$.
 The {\em randomized space complexity} $\F^\r_L(n)$ of $L$ in the fixed-size sliding window model is the minimal space complexity $s(\P_n)$ of a randomized sliding window algorithm $\P_n$ for $L$ and window size $n$.
 For this to be well-defined it is important that we require the error probability to be at most $1/3$.
-Clearly we have $\F^\r_L(n) \le \F_L(n)$.
-Furthermore, we prove that randomness can reduce the space complexity at most exponentially.